Miuywu/simple_shell/README.md

 ## Compilation/Style

 * All files are compiled on Ubuntu 14.04 LTS
-* Programs and functions are compiled with gcc 4.8.4 -Wall -Werror -Wextra -pedantic
+* Programs and functions are compiled with

 ```$ gcc 4.8.4 -Wall -Werror -Wextra -pedantic *.c  ```
 * Code tried to use the Betty style.
 It is checked using betty-style.pl and betty-doc.pl